att/MkTechDocs/docsbuild/docker-builds.md

 ## The build command

 To get started, you'll need to have Docker installed.
-Then, building projects is relatively simple:
+Then, building projects is relatively simple.
+When you first run the command below, `MyMkTechDocsProject` should be an empty directory.
+MkTechDocs will recognize that it should create a new project there.
+Subsequent runs will build your project.

 ```
-docker run --rm -v /home/ubuntu/MyMkTechDocsProject:/project jsseidel/mktechdocs
+docker run --user $(id -u):$(id -g) --rm -v /home/ubuntu/MyMkTechDocsProject:/project jsseidel/mktechdocs
 ```

 Here's the breakdown of the command:

+`--user $(id -u):$(id -g)`: This tells docker to run the command under the current user and group id.

 `--rm`: Remove the container after it exits.
 Otherwise, it will hang around in the `Exited` state, which can be useful if there were problems.